ethereum-alarm-clock/ethereum-alarm-clock/docs/overview.rst

 the scheduling contract.
 This function has a wide variety of call signatures that allow the scheduler to specify any of the following information.

-        address contractAddress;
-        bytes4 abiSignature;
-        bytes callData;
-        uint8 gracePeriod;
-        uint16 requiredStackDepth;
-        uint targetBlock;
-        uint requiredGas;
-        uint basePayment;
-        uint baseDonation;
-        uint endowment;

-1. Contract address the call should be executed on.
+#.
+Contract address the call should be executed on.
-2. ABI signature of the function that should be called.
+#.
+ABI signature of the function that should be called.
-3. Bytes of call data that should be passed along.
+#.
+Bytes of call data that should be passed along.
+#.
+Value in Ether to be sent with the call.
-4. Target block number that the call should be executed on.
+#.
+Target block number that the call should be executed on.
-5. Number of blocks after the target block during which it still ok to execute the call.  (between 64 - 255 blocks) **default: 255**
+#.
+Number of blocks after the target block during which it still ok to execute
+   the call.  (between 64 - 255 blocks)
-6. Required gas that must be provided with the executing transaction.
+#.
+Required gas that must be provided with the executing transaction.
-7. Stack depth check.
+#.
+Stack depth check.
-8. Payment amount in wei that will be paid to the executor of the call.
+#.
+Payment amount in wei that will be paid to the executor of the call.
-9. Donation amount in wei that will be paid to the creator of the Alarm service.
+#.
+Donation amount in wei that will be paid to the creator of the Alarm
+   service.

 The scheduling transaction must also include enough ether to pay for the gas